JakeSteam/blog-programming/_posts/2017-01-12-android-asynchronous-orm-database-install.md

     - Java
 ---

 Many apps need to ship with a local database, and many apps also use a ORM to handle their database actions (I personally use and recommend [Sugar](http://satyan.github.io/sugar/)).
-Tying together these two approaches requires some sort of compromise, often manually copying a SQLite database around the device’s filesystem.
+Tying together these two approaches requires some sort of compromise, often manually copying a SQLite database around the device's filesystem.

 Instead for City Flow a different approach was decided: Installing the database on first run, providing progress updates to the user.

 ## The Solution

 The core part of the solution will be the `AsyncTask` described in an earlier article about [asynchronous map generation](https://blog.jakelee.co.uk/android-asynchronous-map-generator/).
-We’ll be starting an asynchronous task on first start, which will be reporting progress back to the progress bar and text on screen.
-In addition, we’ll be using ORM-specific techniques to actually save the new data, however they are common to almost every ORM.
+We'll be starting an asynchronous task on first start, which will be reporting progress back to the progress bar and text on screen.
+In addition, we'll be using ORM-specific techniques to actually save the new data, however they are common to almost every ORM.

 #### Preparing The Installer

 A separate `PatchHelper` class is used to handle the initial database install and subsequent patches.
 This is then called every time the app starts, in case any new databases patches are available.
-The app’s main activity creates a new `PatchHelper` instance (passing itself), then starts the AsyncTask.
+The app's main activity creates a new `PatchHelper` instance (passing itself), then starts the AsyncTask.

 ```
     new PatchHelper(this).execute();